689 Bridgeway, Sausalito CA 94965 (See Map Below)

 How did a small local Hawaiian ice cream chain end up in Marin?
 The founder, Walter Lappert, moved from the Bay Area to Kauai in the early 1980’s and saw the market opening for the ice cream.
 When he passed away, half of the company came to his son Michael Lappert, who had remained in Marin, and the Hawaiian and Mainland operations now each run semi-autonomously and offer different flavors.

 Something else that people should know about Lappert’s Ice Cream?
-Upset that they don’t have organic probiotic polenta yogurt?
+Upset that they don’t have organic probiotic quinoa non-GMO polenta yogurt with flax seeds sprinkled on top?
 Disagree with any of our suggestions?
 Please let us know!